Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 Adjust trajectory point position and orientation

-Select the trajectory point, and adjust related values in "Trajectory point settings" to change its position and orientation.
+Select the trajectory point, then adjust corresponding values in "Trajectory point settings" to adjust its position and orientation.

 Adjust trajectory point order

-Drag trajectory points in the list to reorder them.
+Drag in the list to adjust trajectory point order.

 Add trajectory point